 What other options are there?

-- 1 week before the course with private Spanish tuition at the teacher’s home
+- Stay 1 week before the course with private Spanish tuition at the teacher’s home

 - Extra-curricular sports, music or dance activities

-Where and when do these courses take place?
+Where and when does the school integration programme take place?

 In Madrid and Seville.
 In the Madrid region, students are based in a town in the Sierra de Guadarrama or in the centre of Madrid, depending on availability.
 In Seville they are based in the city centre or in Mairena del Aljarafe (6 km outside Seville), depending on availability.
 Gala Internacional will suggest the most suitable location for the student based on their profile, as well as the most suitable school for their stay.

 The whole school year: from September to June.
-The minimum stay is 3 weeks if students also choose an initial week of private tuition, otherwise the minimum is 4 weeks.
-Students can also enrol for a full term, two terms, or even the whole school year.
+The minimum stay is 3 weeks.
+Students can also enrol for a full term, two terms, or even the whole academic year.